Spice up your inbox with FREE German recipes and a free recipe ebook!

 Facing a shortage of ingredients and left with only hazelnuts and flour, he crafted what would become the “original nussecke.”
 While this early version wasn’t sweet and much simpler than today's buttery, chocolate-dipped treat, it laid the foundation for a specialty that would become a staple of German bakeries all year round.

-German Nut Corners Variations
+German Nut Corners variations

 • Choice of Nuts: The recipe calls for almonds since they are more readily available, but you can easily substitute hazelnuts if you prefer a richer, earthier flavor.
 In fact, some German recipes traditionally use hazelnuts, making them even more authentic.